Inventory Optimization Software

 Oracle Fusion Cloud Inventory Management

-- Calculating optimal inventory levels (by item, location, region, etc.) based on the analysis of customer demand data, seasonality, promotional events, particular product attributes, etc.
+- Calculating optimized inventory levels (by item, location, region, etc.) based on the analysis of customer demand data, seasonality, promotional events, particular product attributes, etc.

 - AI recommendations on time-phased replenishment quantities for each inventory item and optimal time for inventory transfer between various storage locations.